YunussEmree/Your-Personal-Teacher/README.md

 # YPT
 (YBT) Your Personal Teacher.
 A mobile app for learning any subject.
+Fully coded with cursor

 # Used Technologies
 - Kotlin